Academic Book Artificial Humanities: A Fictional Perspective on Language in AI

 Looking at actual and fictional representations of AI, based primarily on the Pygmalion myth, I argue against the humanlike trajectory in the development of this technology.

-Book launch on December 2 at the Commonwealth Club, featuring a conversation with Ted Chiang and James Yu.
+Book launch at the Commonwealth Club, featuring a conversation with Ted Chiang and James Yu; listen here.

 Book flyer.
 Recording of a book talk at BIDS.
 HigherEd talk.